allebb/cartographer/README.md

 #### Feature

-A feature enables you to plot a single GeoJSON object on a map with associated properties, Google Maps enable you to render ``Feture`` and ``FeatureCollection`` types.
+A feature enables you to plot a single GeoJSON object on a map with associated properties, Google Maps enable you to render ``Feature`` and ``FeatureCollection`` types.

 A example of a ``Point`` feature type is as follows: